This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Red might be a warning for sailors in the morning, but it’s not necessarily a cause for alarm for jade plant growers.

 Redness in jade plants is not bad.
 Some jade growers prefer their plant to have a red hue, and intentionally cultivating this look is fine if it is your preference as a grower.
-As stated, jade plants are survivors; think of their reddening as a sort of colorful “celebration” of this trait.
+As stated, jade plants are survivors; think of their reddening as a colorful “celebration” of this trait.

 The key to determining whether or not the reddening of your jade plant is “bad” is control.